microsoft/TypeScript-Handbook/pages/tutorials/React.md

 # Creating a production build

-When running the project (as specified earlier), we didn't end up with an optimized build.
+When running the project with `npm run start`, we didn't end up with an optimized build.
 Typically, we want the code we ship to users to be as fast and small as possible.
-Certain optimizations (like minification) can accomplish this, but often take more time.
+Certain optimizations like minification can accomplish this, but often take more time.
 We call builds like this "production" builds (as opposed to development builds).

 To run a production build, just run